openjdk/jdk/doc/building.md

     make
     ```

- 4. Re-clone the Mercurial forest
+ 4. Re-clone the Mercurial repository

-    Sometimes the Mercurial repositories themselves gets in a state that causes
+    Sometimes the Mercurial repository gets in a state that causes the product
-    the product to be un-buildable.
-In such a case, the simplest solution is
+    to be un-buildable.
+In such a case, the simplest solution is often the
-    often the "sledgehammer approach": delete the entire forest, and re-clone
+    "sledgehammer approach": delete the entire repository, and re-clone it.
-    it.
-If you have local changes, save them first to a different location
+    If you have local changes, save them first to a different location using
-    using `hg export`.
+    `hg export`.

 ### Specific Build Issues